IndoNLP/nusa-crowd/README.md

 When an admin accepts the PR and closes the corresponding issue, the dataset will be marked as `Done`.

+## Contribution reward

+Coming soon.

 ## Community channels

 We welcome contributions from a wide variety of backgrounds; we are more than happy to guide you through the process.
 For instructions on how to get involved or ask for help, check out the following options:

 #### Join our Slack Channel
-Alternatively, you can ping us on the [Slack Channel](https://discord.gg/Cwf3nT3ajP).
+Alternatively, you can ping us on the [Slack Channel]().
 The Slack channel can be used to share information quickly or ask code-related questions.

 #### Make a Github Issue
 For quick questions and clarifications, you can [make an issue via Github](https://github.com/indobenchmark/nusantara-datasets/issues/new).